The story about Be My Eyes

 Be My Eyes is a free mobile app with one main goal: to make the world more accessible for blind and low-vision people.
 The app connects blind and low-vision individuals with sighted volunteers and companies from all over the world through a live video call.

-Since we launched in January 2015, more than 1,800,000 volunteers have signed up to assist blind and low-vision users.
+Since we launched in January 2015, currently 4,000,000 volunteers have signed up to assist blind and low-vision users.
 Be My Eyes users can request assistance in over 180 languages making the app the biggest online community for blind and low-vision people as well as one of the largest micro-volunteering platforms in the world!
 Every day, volunteers sign onto Be My Eyes to lend their sight to blind and low-vision individuals to tackle challenges and solve problems together.

 The Be My Eyes story started in Denmark in 2012 with Hans Jørgen Wiberg, a Danish furniture craftsman, who is visually impaired himself.
 Through his work at ‘The Danish Association of the Blind’, he recognized that blind or low-vision people often needed a little assistance to solve everyday tasks.
 However, it wasn’t until a blind friend told him that he used video calls to connect with family and friends, who could help him with these tasks, that Hans Jørgen got the idea for Be My Eyes.
 He believed that the technology of video calls could be used to visually assist blind or low-vision individuals, without them having to rely on friends and family, but using a network of volunteers.